Tiki titan William Westenhaver dies, his decor fills Hala Kahiki

 “Hala Kahiki is the best place in Chicago to see Witco carvings, and they may have the largest collection of Witco under one roof anywhere,” said Chicago’s James Teitelbaum, author of “Big Stone Head: Easter Island and Pop Culture” and “Destination: Cocktails.”
 “Witco fans come to Chicago just to visit Hala Kahiki.”

-“That place is living Witco,” said Sven A. Kirsten, author of “Tiki Modern (and the Wild World of Witco).”
+“That place is living Witco,” said Sven A. Kirsten, Los-Angeles based author of “Tiki Modern (and the Wild World of Witco).”

 Mr. Westenhaver, 91, a resident of Coupeville on Washington’s Whidbey Island, died Dec.
 14 after a fall, said his son Kim.